tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/故障处理/获取 RequestId 操作指引_intl_en.md

 2. [NSURL fileURLWithPath:@"/var/mobile/Containers/Data/Application/DBPF7490-D5U8-4ABF-A0AF-CC49D6A60AEB/Documents/exampleobject"]
 */
 NSURL* url = [NSURL fileURLWithPath:@"file URL"];
-// Bucket name in the format of BucketName-Appid, which can be viewed in the COS console at https://console.cloud.tencent.com/cos5/bucket put.bucket = @"examplebucket-1250000000";
+// Bucket name in the format of BucketName-Appid, which can be viewed in the COS console at https://console.cloud.tencent.com/cos5/bucket. put.bucket = @"examplebucket-1250000000";
 // Object key, i.e., the full path of a COS object.
 If the object is in a directory, the path should be "video/xxx/movie.mp4" put.object = @"exampleobject";
 // Content of the object to be uploaded.
-You can pass variables of the `NSData*` or `NSURL*` type put.body =  url;
+You can pass variables of the `NSData*` or `NSURL*` type. put.body =  url;
 // Monitor the upload progress
 [put setSendProcessBlock:^(int64_t bytesSent,